 To establish a connection between the SOA and NPAC SMS or between the LSMS and NPAC SMS, the originating system should be capable of initiating and responding to the ACSE primitives.
 As a result, the Service Provider (or agent thereof) must have implemented all the SOA/LSMS initiated test cases and drivers identified in this section before any S2S test cases may be executed.
 Detailed ACSE and OSI layer parameters are listed in the next section of this document.

-Prior to testing, the Service Provider or their Supplier must provide certain pertinent information to the TMN Test Center in order to prepare the Lab for testing their SOA or LSMS.
-The required information is described in the Testing Registration Form, which must be requested from NeuStar, Inc. A copy of that form is provided in Appendix A for reference purposes only.
+Prior to testing, the Service Provider or their Supplier must provide certain pertinent information to the Neustar Test Center in order to prepare the Lab for testing their SOA or LSMS.
+The required information is described in the Testing Registration Form, which must be requested from Neustar, Inc. A copy of that form is provided in Appendix A for reference purposes only.

 Stack-to-Stack testing is independent of the application (SOA or LSMS).
 Thus, if the operating environment (Operating System, Hardware Platform, Stack) is the same for both SOA and LSMS, the Service Provider or SOA/LSMS Vendor need only perform this test series once.
 However, if the operating environments for the two systems differ in any way, the Service Provider or SOA/LSMS Vendor must perform this test series for both the SOA and LSMS operating environments.